tech-by-design/polyglot-prime/integration-artifacts/ccda/ccda-techbd-channel-files/nexus-sandbox/README.md

 ## 🔐 Configuration via Lookup Manager

-The channel uses Mirth Connect's Lookup Manager for dynamic configuration management.
+The channel uses BridgeLink's Lookup Manager for dynamic configuration management.
 All configurations are cached for 20-24 hours.

 ### Configuration Groups